rusty-celery/rusty-celery/README.md

 ## Team

 Rusty Celery is an open source project backed by [Structurely](https://structurely.com/).
-Structurely is a start-up building customizable AI inside sales agents.
+Structurely is a start-up building customizable AI inside sales agents that has been using Celery in production back to circa 2017.